Ultimagen/healthomics-workflows/scripts/healthomics_wf/README.md

 - `workflow`: Workflow to create (folder under workflows).
 - `aws_region`: AWS region for ECR images.
 - `s3_bucket`: Bucket name to copy resources files to.
-This bucket must be accessed by the service role that will be used to run the workflow
+This bucket must be accessed by the service role that will be used to run the workflow.
 - `--omics_workflow_name`: Name for the generated omics workflow (optional).
 If empty, it will use the `workflow` argument.
 - `--input_template`: Input template JSON file name to localize (optional).
 If empty, it will localize all input templates.
 - `--aws_profile`: AWS CLI profile (optional).
 If empty, it will use the current session's credentials.